 To finance the capital strategy, a variety of funding sources, such as capital receipts, capital reserves, revenue contributions, S106 contributions and borrowing will be required.
 Unless the Council is able to generate capital receipts it will need to borrow from its own internal resources, or the market.
 Any borrowing will have a direct impact on the revenue budget, as there is a requirement to charge a minimum revenue provision (MRP) for the use of borrowing as well as interest payments.
+The impact of MRP is included within the general fund revenue budget.
 Whilst the 5-year capital programme is ambitious, the capital strategy assumes that there will be some capital receipts or revenue income arising, particularly from the redevelopment schemes that will offset some of the expenditure in the long-term.